SamedHira626/Stalker/README.md

 CSI Camera: https://openzeka.com/urun/raspberry-pi-kamera-v2/

-# STL file of my car:
+# View of my car in Autodesk Fusion360:

 First of all, I started this work by drawing a simple car in Fusion360.